tilley-kyle/fullstack-demo/README.md

 You can spin up the back-end by using:
 > npm run server

-Following the objectives in order of appearance *can* help provide direction.

 ### FRONT-END
 - Filter bugs by the threat level set by the user.